The Three Valleys: The Largest Ski Area in the World

 Here are some of our top tips for things to do during your stay in the Three Valleys:

-Tobogganing has come a long way from the old style wooden sleds of yesterday year.
-Think high speed and tight turns and you’ll be half way there.
+Tobogganing has come a long way from the old style wooden sleds of yesteryear.
+Think formula one bends and high speed straights and you’ll be on the right tracks!
 Val Thorens boasts the longest toboggan run in Europe, with a 45min descent from the top of the Peclet Funitel with Le Toboggan.
-While over in Les Menuires you’ve got Speed Mountain, with an actual metal track the toboggans run down.
-Or further afield there’s Mission Black Forest in Méribel where you’ll descend 470m over 3km in 28 turns.
-And in Courchevel there’s Moriond Racing, with a 3km descent incorporating tight turns and tunnels.
+Over in Les Menuires you’ve got Speed Mountain, which is a little like a roller coaster crossed with a luge track – toboggans run down a metal track (you can control the speed!)
+Further afield there’s Mission Black Forest in Méribel where you’ll descend 470m over 3km in 28 turns.
+And in Courchevel there’s Moriond Racing, with a 3km descent incorporating tight hairpins and plenty of tunnels.

 If you’ve a head for heights and like your holidays packed full of adrenaline then you The Tyrolienne might float your boat.
-We don’t claim to have tried it.
-(Do we look mad!?).
-But we have heard it’s a lot of fun.
+We don’t claim to have tried it (do we look mad!?) but we have heard it’s a lot of fun if you like that sort of adventure!
 You take off from the top of Orelle at 3230m and glide between the valleys for about 1 min 45 seconds.
 The views are outstanding as long as you don’t mind looking down onto a huge drop.

 Three Valleys Restaurants

-The Three Valleys is renowned as a foodies paradise, and rightly so.
-There are countless restaurants, snack bars and bistros, on the mountain and across the resorts.
-Meaning whatever your palette or budget, there will be plenty to keep you sustained and tantalised all week long.
-With its Savoyard routes there is obviously enough cheese to keep dairy lovers grinning from ear to ear.
+The Three Valleys is renowned as a foodies’ paradise, and rightly so.
+There are countless restaurants, snack bars and bistros, on the mountain and across the resorts meaning that whatever your palette or budget, there will be plenty to keep you sustained and tantalised all week long.
+Savoyard culture is heavily focused on the outstanding local fromage and there is obviously enough cheese to keep dairy lovers grinning from ear-to-ear with raclette, tartiflette, fondue… Need we go on?
 You can learn more about some of the local specialities here.
-Or if you’re more of a carnivore then we’re sure the steak, veal or duck you’ll find on many a menu will prove just the ticket.
+More of a carnivore?
+The steak, veal or duck you’ll find on many a menu will prove just the ticket.
 And with Italy in sight there is a notable Italian influence with wood-fired pizzas and pasta dishes to be found on many menus.

 No Three Valley Restaurant section would be complete without a review of the top spots.
 So we’ve selflessly worked our way around resort bringing you a list of our top dining spots in the Three Valleys.
 If you really want to treat yourself though you’ve come to the right place.
 The Three Valleys is famed as the ski resort with the most Michelin stars to its name.
 If that tickles your fancy then you might be interested in learning more about the 12 Michelin starred restaurants in the Three Valleys (and a twinkling 21 stars!).